amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/#WOW2023 | Week 48 | Can you add candlesticks to bar charts?.md

 * Color: as you like

 What's Awesome about this Viz:
-  * The Bar chart represents the Values (Given a selected KPI ad a given selected year), the Candlestick represents the YOY difference with percentages & increments it's easy to view and understand and also elegant and cluttery.
+  * The Bar chart represents the Values (Given a selected KPI and a given selected year), the Candlestick represents the YOY difference with percentages & increments it's easy to view and understand and also elegant and not cluttery.
   *  A trick to use an existing dimension in the Dataset instead of adding an additional Dataset to create the Buttons

 Inspiration : Andy Kriebel's [Tutorial](https://youtube.com/watch?v=PcHeWx4Yc3Q) How to Create a Combination Bar Chart & Candlestick Chart